5 min read

 4) What are some of the health consequences of allowing our dogs to become overweight?

-Cruciate ligament tears are a common problem — and a serious one, requiring expensive surgery and lots of aftercare!
-Arthritis, back problems, diabetes and more are often associated with overweight dogs.
+Arthritis, back problems, diabetes, and more are often associated with overweight dogs.
 And of course, these problems are multiplied in our seniors!

 5) For those of us who spend a lot of our time training, how do you recommend we balance “food” vs “treats”?

-Treats used in training must be accounted for in daily food intake.
-I prefer to use protein-based treats for training and adjust the next meal for the amount of treats I used.
-Using low carbohydrate, high meat content training treats helps lessen weight gain, as well as providing nutritional benefits.
-And of course I avoid using treats with added sugars or flavorings, as well as ingredients I cannot pronounce!
+Using low carbohydrate, high meat content training treats helps lessen weight gain, as well as provides nutritional benefits.
+And of course, I avoid using treats with added sugars or flavorings, as well as ingredients I cannot pronounce!

 6) I always cringe when I hear the not-so-great #humblebrag, “I never feed my dog from the table” or “I never feed my dog people food!” what do you think?

-My reply is that it is not people food, it is food!
+My reply is that it is not "people food," it is food!
 Feeding fresh, whole foods is far better than using processed products.
 My first rule of foods for my dogs is that they are human quality.
 So, if you are doing it correctly, “people food” is what’s best for your dog.

 7) Many vets are recommending RX “diet” food.
 Is there a place for these products, or a better approach?